 Today’s Reality: 3D4MD is building a digital library of crowd-sourced, quality-tested medical solutions for unlimited humanitarian use.

-Transformation: This year, we are launching Medical Makers Academy skills certification workshops and Medical Make-A-Thons worldwide to add 150 new 3D printable designs to our digital catalog to celebrate Canada’s 150th birthday and to promote universal and accessible health care globally.
-Contact us if you'd like to sponsor or host a Medical Makers skills workshop and/or Medical Make-A-Thon.
+Transformation: This year, we are launching Medical Make-A-Thons worldwide to teach cutting-edge tech skills and add 150 new designs to our digital catalog to celebrate Canada’s 150th birthday and to promote universal and accessible healthcare globally.
+Contact us if you'd like to sponsor or host a Medical Make-A-Thon.

 NEEDED: MEDICAL CARE FOR SPACE MISSIONS